kubeflow/community/security/self-assessment.md

 All Kubeflow container images can be found here: https://github.com/orgs/kubeflow/packages

-The SBOMs for any released Kubeflow container image can be accessible using the following command:
+The SBOMs for any released Kubeflow container image can be accessed using the following command:

 ```
 docker sbom ghcr.io/kubeflow/trainer/trainer-controller-manager:v2.0.0-rc.0